 After committing the files on GitHub, you will find the upper right window empty.
 It means that you have committed the files to the repository.
 Now, in the final step, you need to click on “Push” to push the files in the repository.

 If you have correctly set-up a GitHub PAT (instructions here), then the Push should run normally.

-If there is a problem, one of these things may happen:
+If there is a problem, one of these things may have happened: